nkurata/nkurata/README.md

-- 👋 Hi, I’m @nkurata
+- 👋 Hi, I’m noe
-- 👀 I’m interested in programming
 - Part of The Epitech International Track Program (2027)
+- Aspiring millionaire

 <!---
 nkurata/nkurata is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.